cavo789/marknotes/readme.md

 Marknotes is a tool that will exploit your documents through a powerful web interface where they will be sorted and accessible quickly.
 Marknotes offers multiple features such as a powerful search engine, the ability to encrypt all or part of a document, display it in different ways and export it in multiple ways and much more (see below).

-By adopting Marknotes, you'll never ask yourself, "Where did I save my document ?" or "I had read an interesting piece of information but I don't know where it is any more".
+By adopting Marknotes, you'll never ask yourself, "Where did I save my document?" or "I had read an interesting piece of information but I don't know where it is any more".
 The answer will be, of course, "The information is saved in Marknotes and will really fast retrieve."

 >If you like marknotes, please give him a :star: and fork it.